vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-04-azure-data-explorer-kusto.md

 We see different businesses using it to analyze transactions (sales) to understand customer behaviours, predict trends or spike and optimize go-to-market strategy.
 What if in days of deploying a new product we could figure out what customer segment is having traction and which ones are lagging behind?

-In general we see customers
+In general we see customers starting with historical analysis and then move to more and more real time analysis as the teams are getting more comfortable with the service.

 ## Summary